Skip to Content

 No fear during Helsinki Pride Parade 2016

-The Pride Parade in Tel Aviv was a fundamentally different experience, being (next to a handful of powerful demonstrating support groups) sexier and with a huge party feeling with uncountable handsome and hot gay men from all over the world.
-Helsinki Pride felt more like a diverse demonstration remembering us at the beginning of our own, first Pride Parades.
-Proud to be gay, proud to be out, and proud to show the world that we are an important part of a colorful and wide society.
-Equipped with self-made posters, flags and dressed in every beautiful way possible, the more than 30,000 people were the true part of Helsinki Pride.
+The Pride Parade in Berlin, for example, was a fundamentally different experience, being (next to a handful of powerful demonstrating support groups) sexier and with a huge party feeling, with countless handsome and hot gay men from all over the world.
+Helsinki Pride felt more like a diverse demonstration, reminding us of the beginning of our own, first Pride Parades.
+Proud to be gay, proud to be out, and proud to show the world that we are an essential part of a colorful and wide society.
+Equipped with self-made posters, flags, and dressed in every beautiful way possible, the more than 30,000 people were the true part of Helsinki Pride.
 Walking hand in hand through the Finnish capital side by side with LGBTQ-out individuals made us proud, losing our fear of all the homophobic forces in the world.

 LGBTQ Festival Helsinki Gay Pride Parade 2016